Friday, March 31, 2017

 Review

 It's been over a year since we last saw the original King of Beasts in Peter Jackson's remake of the 1933 classic.
 It proved divisive for newcomers and old-timers, as some were biased towards the 2005 version.
 Now, the character is getting a makeover for the latest iteration of KONG: SKULL ISLAND.
 He is yet to have a crossover with Godzilla from 2014's monster hit (click here) in their shared cinematic universe.
 I had missed several opportunities to watch the classic and the previous interpretations when someone insisted I see another film instead.
 SKULL ISLAND is no longer taking the giant ape from a tropical island to the Big Apple in the 1930s and is now a survival-based adventure film set in the last days of the Vietnam War.
-It's different from the rest of the Kong films as this one has a vibe of Apocalypse Now while incredibly entertaining with its action and humour.
+It's different from the rest of the Kong films as this one has a vibe of Apocalypse Now, yet it is incredibly entertaining with its action and humour.

 Star rating: (7/10) Good Movie